Beth Buttimer

 Beth Buttimer (Irish Language: Eilis Ní Buitiméir) (born 18 August 2005) is an Irish rugby union player who plays as a hooker for UL Bohemian RFC, Munster Women, the Clovers in the Celtic Challenge, and the Ireland women's national rugby union team.
-She was selected for the senior Ireland squad for the 2025 Women's Rugby World Cup.
+They were selected for the senior Ireland squad for the 2025 Women's Rugby World Cup.

 Career

 Early life and club career

-Buttimer hails from County Tipperary and was born on and grew up in Clonmel, Ireland.
-She began her rugby journey at a young age, playing rugby union at age 14 with Fethard RFC. progressing through local clubs before joining UL Bohemian RFC in the 2023–24 season, making 17 appearances and scoring 35 points across two seasons in the Energia All-Ireland League Women's Division 1.
+Buttimer hails from County Tipperary and was born on and grew up in Cahir, Ireland.
+They began their rugby journey at a young age, playing rugby union at age 14 with Fethard RFC. progressing through local clubs before joining UL Bohemian RFC in the 2023–24 season, making 17 appearances and scoring 35 points across two seasons in the Energia All-Ireland League Women's Division 1.

-She studies at the University of Limerick.
+They study at the University of Limerick.

 Provincial career

-From 2023 onwards, she played for Munster Rugby Women, UL Bohemian RFC, and the Clovers in the Celtic Challenge.
+From 2023 onwards, they played for Munster Rugby Women, UL Bohemian RFC, and the Clovers in the Celtic Challenge.

 Buttimer has represented Munster Women in the Women's Senior Interprovincial Championship, appearing in three matches during the 2023–24 season.

-She has been a standout performer for the Clovers in the Celtic Challenge, scoring five tries across nine matches in the 2023–24 season.
+They have been a standout performer for the Clovers in the Celtic Challenge, scoring five tries across nine matches in the 2023–24 season.